 If there are no signs of fleas but your pet is still itching and scratching, schedule an appointment with your vet, who can administer a skin test to check for flea allergies, in addition to other types of allergies.
 Your pet may be reacting to another allergen that's making them uncomfortable.

-There are a number of safe and effective treatments can be used to eliminate fleas, including shampoos, sprays, powders and topical liquids.
+Several safe and effective treatments can be used to eliminate fleas, including shampoos, sprays, powders, and topical liquids.
 You may need to visit your vet for prescription creams and/or antibiotics if your pet's case is more severe.

 Early treatment and prevention of fleas are the first methods of choice to ensure your dog doesn't develop more serious issues in the future.